yegor256/blog/_drafts/_bugs.md

 case you have a chance to win.
 They will reject three minor bugs, but they won't reject a bigger one with three minor parts.

-I believe that if you follow those simple recommendations, you will be a more successful bug reporter.
+I believe that if you follow these simple recommendations, you will be a more successful bug reporter.
 At least at [Zerocracy](http://www.zerocracy.com).